 For newer anglers, or for a more accessible experience, try casting a line at Yellow Breeches Creek in Boiling Springs, Cumberland Valley’s most famous limestone stream.
 The most popular section of this 49-mile long stream is a mile-long stretch running through Allenberry.
 There, fly fisherman can target a mix of stocked and wild trout on a catch-and-release basis.

-If you need to pick up some last-minute equipment, want to pick up an area-specific fly, or want to hire a guide, stop by Yellow Breeches Outfitters in Boiling Springs.
-This “classic fly shop” is sure to meet all your angling needs.
+If you need to pick up some last-minute equipment, want to pick up an area-specific fly, or want to hire a guide, stop by TCO Outdoors in Boiling Springs.
+This gear and fly shop is sure to meet all your angling needs.

 Find where to get your fishing license and cast a line in the Cumberland Valley.
-Trout season opens on April 4, 2015!
+Trout season opens the beginning of April!
 It's time to check off part of your fly-fishing bucket list!